Least Wasserstein distance between disjoint shapes with perimeter regularization: Acknowledgements

 \section{Acknowledgements}

+We would like to thank Rupert L. Frank for his valuable comments.
 MN's research is supported by the NSF grant RTG-DMS 1840314.
 IT's research is partially supported by the Simons Collaboration Grant for Mathematicians No. 851065.
 RV acknowledges partial support from the AMS-Simons Travel Grant.